-Byron Aihara is a film maker, photographer, and independent researcher whose work for the past eight years has been centered on traditional performance arts of Northeast India.
-His recently published book on dance and music in Manipur is Titled “Dance Music and Ritual in Manipur“.
+Seven Sisters Music is creating books, videos, and web pages exploring the traditional performing arts of Northeast Indian state of Manipur.
+Byron Aihara is a film maker, photographer, whose work for the past eight years has been centered on traditional performance arts of Northeast India.
+His recently published book on dance and music in Manipur is, Dance Music and Ritual in Manipur.
 The book contains over 300 photographs and extensive researched text.

-Having spent more than five of the past 14 years traveling extensively throughout India, Nepal, and Indonesia, mostly in villages and towns, Byron considers himself an “explorer”.
+Having spent more than five of the past 15 years traveling extensively throughout India, Nepal, and Indonesia, mostly in villages and towns, Byron considers himself an “explorer”.
 He is a graduate of the UCLA School of Film and Television with a degree in production.
 And has directed a feature film documentary “Marriage in Chanderi” and a number of short films.